 - A small getaway because it never happens anymore

-- To not be in charge of constantly making plans and that he actually plans a date night out for once
+- To not be in charge of constantly making plans and that he/she actually plans a date night out for once

 - Breakfast in bed and not having to clean up afterward

-- For him to do the meal planning and grocery shopping for one week
+- For them to do the meal planning and grocery shopping for one week

 - Just quiet time for the two of them